-There are currently 16 YPP projects funded by the Probation Service (Probation Service 2020).
-Four of these projects are part of the European Social Fund Programme for Employability, Inclusion and Learning 2014-2020 (Probation Service 2020):
+Currently, there are 15 YPP projects funded by the Probation Service (Probation Service 2021).
+Four of these projects were part of the European Social Fund Programme for Employability, Inclusion and Learning 2014-2020 (Probation Service 2021).

-- Le Chéile, which is a nationwide mentoring service - o The Céim ar Chéim and Southill projects, based in Limerick City - The Dóchas don Óige project for 12-16-year-olds, based in Galway, and
+- o Le Chéile, which is a nationwide mentoring service - \circ $\;$ The Céim ar Chéim and Southill projects, based in Limerick City, and - The Dóchas don Óige project for 12-16-year-olds, based in Galway.

-The fifth, Tús Nua (Dublin) provides a specialised service supporting homeless women that have been released from prison or women that have a previous history of offending (Probation Service 2020).
+The fourth, Tús Nua (Dublin) provides a specialised service supporting homeless women who have been released from prison, or women that have a previous history of offending (Probation Service 2020).